perfecto25/rio_config/README.md

 - clean and simple syntax to describe complex data structures
 - ability to create template blocks for repeated options
 - can natively ingest shell environment variables at runtime, including fallback values
+- ability to created nested hashes without excessive notation and spacing

 ## Usage